Want to know how to figure net carbs for the keto or low-carb diet?

 Fiber is a great thing because it slows down the absorption of other carbohydrates in your digestive tract and helps keep blood sugar levels even, therefore, keeping insulin production at a minimum.

 How To Figure Net Carbs: The Science Behind It

-That means the only carbs you have to worry about in blackberries come from the natural sugar found in them (assuming your fruit has no sugar added).
+That means the only carbs you have to worry about in blackberries come from the natural sugar (assuming your fruit has no sugar added).
 That is a pretty significant difference.

-It is, however, important to note that people with insulin resistance should seriously limit all forms of sugar until your body can tolerate and regulate sugar consumption in a healthy way.
+It is, however, important to note that people with insulin resistance should seriously limit all forms of sugar until their bodies can tolerate and regulate sugar consumption healthily.

 How To Figure Net Carbs: Sugar Alcohols